parryc/thevoid/templates/leflan/language_azeri.md

 #### Past (PCOND) -sAydI

-Any conditional that takes place in the past.
+Any conditional that takes place in the past or the hypothetical present.
 Corresponds more or less to the English "had I done X, then Y would have happened".

 &nbsp; |SG |PL
 -|-----|--